Awesome Rhyming Riddles with Answers for Kids

 I wag my tail and bark with glee,

-I'm loyal friend, come play with me!
+I'm a loyal friend, come play with me!

 I like to fetch and go for a run,